 Rental Cars

 When renting a car, you should consider more than just the total number of points you’d earn.
-Some cards offer rental car insurance when you book with them, but they may not offer the most points.
+Some cards offer rental car insurance when you pay with them, but they may not offer the most points.

 For example, the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® provide primary insurance coverage while many of its peers offer either secondary coverage or no coverage at all.